COVID-19 has created an unprecedented national education crisis that will have implications for an entire generation of

 At Yellowstone, our data suggests we have succeeded in 2020-21 in keeping our students from regressing but made no forward progress in improving academic benchmarks during the pandemic.
 Since many of our students enroll at Yellowstone two years behind, a large percentage of our students are now at least three years behind grade level.
 This translates to some of our middle school students still performing at an elementary school level.

 For the 2021-2022 school year, our campus leadership is implementing a comprehensive plan to ensure our students receive the supports they need to recover from this academic slide:

 Develop Our Unique PreK3-12 Program

-We remain committed to our long-term goal to offer an exceptional PreK-3 through 12th grade experience on one campus.
+We remain committed to our long-term goal to offer an exceptional PreK-12 experience on one campus.
 Over the next five years, we will continue to build a unified experience across our campus that ensures our students are prepared to thrive in college and career.

 Build a Comprehensive Campus

 Over the next several years, we expect our enrollment to nearly double as we grow to serve students through 12th grade.
 To accommodate this expanded student body, however, we must expand and improve our facilities.

 We completed renovations on our existing building in 2021, and we expect to complete our new construction in 2023.

 The first phase of our plan is under way and calls for facilities improvements that will create space to incorporate Yellowstone’s expansion, upgrade classroom and program space for students, and lay the groundwork for subsequent phases.
 Specifically, we plan to:

 We look forward to opening the doors of our completed campus in 2023.
 Yellowstone will welcome students to this brand new campus and prepare thousands of students for future success.